 Bullets have been added in this section to enhance readability.

+XCA Interactions to query for and retrieve Imaging Manifests for a patient

+XCA Query across Local Community A and Remote Community B:

+Document Consumer wants to find Imaging Manifests for a patient -

-Query across Local Community A and Remote Community: Document Consumer initiates a Registry Stored Query request by patient id – the Document Consumer initiates the initial transaction by formatting a Registry Stored Query request by patient identifier.
-The consumer uses PDQ, PIX or some other means to identify the Local Affinity Domain patient id, formats that information plus any other query parameters into a Registry Stored Query request and sends this request to an Initiating Gateway.
+The Document Consumer initiates a Registry Stored Query [ITI-18] to the Initiating Gateway.
+The query contains the Local Affinity Domain patient id, discovered by PIX, PDQ, or some other means.

 Initiating Gateway processes Registry Stored Query by patient id request –

+The Initiating Gateway sends a Registry Stored Query [ITI-18] to its local Document Registry.

+The Initiating Gateway sends a Cross Gateway Query [ITI-38] to each Responding Gateway it is configured to contact, using the Patient ID as known in the remote community.
+In this example there is one Responding Gateway, but there may be more than one.

-Responding Gateway processes Cross Gateway Query by patient id –
+Responding Gateway processes Cross Gateway Query [ITI-38] by patient id –

-The Responding Gateway processes the Cross Gateway Query by initiatin a Registry Stored Query to the local Document Registry.
+The Responding Gateway initiates a Registry Stored Query [ITI-18] to the local Document Registry.
 The Responding Gateway updates the response from the Document Registry to ensure that the homeCommunityId is specified on every applicable element.
-This updated response is sent as the response to the Cross Gateway Query.
+This updated response is sent to the Initiating Gateway as the response to the Cross Gateway Query [ITI-38].

-Initiating Gateway processes Cross Gateway Query by patient id responses –
+Initiating Gateway processes the query responses –

-The Initiating Gateway collects the responses from all Responding Gateways it contacted.
+The Initiating Gateway collects the responses from its local Document Registry and from all Responding Gateways it contacted.
 For each response it verifies that the homeCommunityId is present in each appropriate element.

-Once all responses are received the Initiating Gateway consolidates all updated response data into one response to the Document Consumer.
-The Initiating Gateway returns to the Document Consumer the same homeCommunityId attribute values that it received from Responding Gateway(s).
+Once all responses are received the Initiating Gateway consolidates them into one Registry Stored Query response to the Document Consumer.

 Document Consumer receives Registry Stored Query by patient id response –

 The Document Consumer receives the results of the query from the Initiating Gateway and must account for three unique aspects of the response; namely that